 Twin Browser vs. Anchor Browser

-Anchor and Twin agree that the LLM belongs at the planning stage, not every run.
-Twin goes further on two axes: it matches re-worded requests to a skill automatically (no named-workflow lookup), pools skills across tenants, and is self-serve at $29/mo instead of an enterprise sales motion.
+Anchor and Twin agree the LLM belongs at planning, not every run.
+Twin goes further: you delegate the whole web and keep control — reach any site, sign into the accounts you authorize, approve what matters — and it matches re-worded requests to a skill automatically (no named-workflow lookup), pools skills across tenants, and is self-serve at $29/mo instead of an enterprise sales motion.

 At a glance